 Qualitatively, these results suggest that the top ten largest dialysis facilities in New York State exhibited similar performance in terms of 30-day unplanned readmission rates during the period of study, but that the worst performing provider --- provider \texttt{VIII} --- performed statistically significantly worse than two of the other providers --- providers \texttt{II} and \texttt{VI}.
-This information could be used to inform policy recommendations, and help provider \texttt{VIII} target improvements that closed the performance gap between it and other providers.
-From a methodological perspective, this analysis illustrates how to construct sets of estimates that correspond to fair comparisons and remain identifiable under positivity violations.
-The presented estimates satisfy the fairness criterion for $V = X$ and for identification only require a mild positivity assumption that there exists some set of patients that had a non-zero probability of attending every provider.
+This information could be used to inform policy recommendations, and help provider \texttt{VIII} target improvements that close the performance gap between it and other providers.
+From a methodological perspective, this analysis illustrates how to construct sets of estimates that yield useful comparisons and remain identifiable under positivity violations.
+The presented estimates satisfy the comparability criterion for $V = X$ and for identification only require a mild positivity assumption that there exists some set of patients that had a non-zero probability of attending every provider.